 If there’s one thing Montenegro does better than beaches, it’s adventure – it’s basically one big adrenaline-fuelled playground.
 At the heart of the action is Durmitor National Park, a vast slab of wild mountainous country, filled with bears, epic rivers and ethereal glacial lakes the locals call "Mountain Eyes".

 Into getting high?
 You're in the right place.
-It’s here you’ll find Montenegro’s tallest mountain, Bobatov Kuk as well as another 48 peaks over the 2,000m mark and nearly 60 miles of well-marked tracks to traipse along.
+It’s here you’ll find Montenegro’s tallest mountain, Bobotov Kuk, as well as another 48 peaks over the 2,000m mark and nearly 100km (60 miles) of well-marked tracks to traipse along.

 From the park you can also take on one of Montenegro’s most spectacular experiences – rafting the Tara River Canyon.
-Twisting and turning for a staggering 50 miles, the gorge hits 1,300m at its steepest point - that's almost as deep as the Grand Canyon.
-The little town of Zabljak makes for a good base to explore the area.
+Twisting and turning for a staggering 80km (50 miles), the gorge hits 1,300m at its steepest point – that's almost as deep as the Grand Canyon.
+The little town of Zabljak is a good base to explore the area.

 If you really want to test your bottle, forget mountains and rivers; Montenegro’s wildest white-knuckle ride lies on the road.
 The drive from Kotor up to Lovcen National Park takes on 25 dizzying switchback turns, each bend evoking equal parts mind-numbing terror and eye-popping beauty.
 Let’s just say you’ll be happy when you reach the top, and not just for the awesome views out over the Bay of Kotor.

 You could fill a book with superlatives about the Bay of Kotor and you still wouldn’t even come close to an accurate description.